-IT has to become a key ingredient of business growth, and the CIO also has to become a key contributor in the corporate board.
+IT has to become a key ingredient of business growth, and the CIO also has to become a key contributor to the corporate board.

 1. Understand Three “Powers” & “Power Brokers” in Business

-- There are three powers either as visible or invisible hands in an organization: Structural power (position with the organizational hierarchy), expert power (business and technical knowledge), and prestige power (connections) impact the business-IT relationship.
-Structural and prestige power were positively related to the business-IT relationship while expert power is controversial, Does “what you know” really matter?
+- There are three powers either as visible or invisible hands in an organization: Structural power ( the position with the organizational hierarchy), expert power (business and technical knowledge), and prestige power (connections) impact the business-IT relationship.
+Structural and prestige power were positively related to the business-IT relationship while expert power is controversial.
+Does “what you know” really matter?
 The key point is communication, business and technical knowledge would help a CIO understand business priorities, opportunities, and the strategic need for IT; but more importantly, the CIO should more effectively communicate the strategic importance of IT to the executive team.